tonitammi/Nenapeli/readme.md

       const canvas = document.getElementById("canvas");

-Create a new gesture contrtoller by calling constructor.
+Create a new gesture controller by calling constructor.

       const gestureController = new GestureController(video, canvas)